 Why You Can’t Mix Them: Risk When Boundaries Slip

-Missouri courts see people and their companies as separate creatures.
-Not out of charity, but because money and law demand it.
+Missouri courts see people and their companies as separate creatures—not out of charity, but because money and law demand it.
 That separation only holds if you honor it in practice.
-Start moving personal money into the business checking account, or start using business funds to handle household repairs, and you make things murky.
+Start moving personal money into the business checking account, or use business funds to handle household repairs, and you make things murky.
 The law might forgive confusion, but judges and creditors do not.

 Pillars of Clean Separation